2nil-web/svg-spinners/README.md

 Thanks to them !

-My contribution is to provide an html page in order to colorized the spinner through css filters.
+My contribution is to provide an html page merging these features in order to allow to color the spinners through css filters.

 ## Install